-The transportation sector generates the largest share (28.9 % in 2017 ) of greenhouse gas emissions – as per the statistics reported by the U.S. Environmental Protection Agency – which contribute to climate change.
+The transportation sector generates the largest share (28.9 % in 2017 ) of greenhouse gas emissions – as per the statistics reported by the U.S. Environmental Protection Agency – contributing to climate change.
 And this number will quickly increase if we sit still.
-Also, many countries are struggling to build the necessary infrastructure for electric cars.
-So what if we could cross the grid and create a car charged by the Sun?
+Also, many countries struggle to build the necessary infrastructure for electric cars.
+So what if we could cross the grid and create a vehicle charged by the Sun?

-In response, Lightyear, a Dutch company introduced the world’s first long-range solar car named “Lightyear One.”
-The car is entirely powered by the Sun with the help of a total of five square meters of integrated solar cells, which are properly placed under thick safety glass.
+In response, Lightyear, a Dutch company, introduced the world’s first long-range solar car, “Lightyear One.”
+The car is entirely powered by the sun and has five square meters of integrated solar cells, which are properly placed under thick safety glass.

 Long-range solar car:

-Lightyear One is the lightweight, four-wheel drive, coupé-style four-door, which will offer an exceptional range of 725 kilometers (450 miles) on a relatively small battery.
-The vehicle was created by a former winner of the World Solar Challenge who claimed that the vehicle can reach up to 800 kilometers (497 miles) depending on driving practices and where you drive.
+Lightyear One is a lightweight, four-wheel-drive, coupé-style four-door that offers an exceptional range of 725 kilometers (450 miles) on a relatively small battery.
+The vehicle was created by a former winner of the World Solar Challenge who claimed that it can reach up to 800 kilometers (497 miles) depending on driving practices and where you drive.

 What if the Sun is not out?
-The company says you can also charge the car’s battery with up to 12 km of range every hour.
+The company says you can also charge the car’s battery up to 12 km of range every hour.
 The One can be charged from a conventional domestic 230V outlet, gaining up to 250 miles of range overnight.
-But the main draw is definitely the free solar charging.
+However, the main draw is the free solar charging.

 Other features:

-Lightyear One is propelled by four independently driven wheels, minimizing loss of energy throughout the drivetrain.
-Besides, the car is constructed from ultra-light high-tech materials which reduces strain on the battery’s output.
-Together, the roof and hood offer a staggering five square meters of integrated solar cells in safety glass so strong that a fully-grown adult can walk on them without causing dents.
+Lightyear One is propelled by four independently driven wheels, minimizing energy loss throughout the drivetrain.
+Besides, the car is constructed from ultra-light high-tech materials, which reduces strain on the battery’s output.
+Together, the roof and hood offer a staggering five square meters of integrated solar cells in safety glass so strong that a fully grown adult can walk on them without causing dents.

 Along with all these amazing features, the unique car includes wireless doors, cameras as opposed to traditional side mirrors, and a minimalistic interior with a touchscreen control panel on the dashboard.